P-Louw/Ali-MIYOO/README.md

 1. Setup container

-    There are a few required environment args that need to be set, this has to be done in the file 'enable_stockcheck.sh' file.
+    There are a few required environment args that are set using --build-args.
+    Before using you have to set these in the file 'enable_stockcheck.sh' file.
+    See file for comments.

     *This has to be done here so we can access them for validating smtp mail on build!*